EldonGabriel/eldongabriel.github.io/_posts/2025-08-26-report-ip-subnetting-fundamentals-v1.0.0.md

 * Supports network segmentation best practices from NIST guidance (micro-segmentation concepts)
 * Aligns with ISO 27001 controls for network segregation and protection
 * Supports the NIST Cybersecurity Framework (Protect function) by limiting the impact of potential incidents through isolation

-This version keeps your technical intent intact while making the language easier to read, scan, and understand at a Grade 9 level without losing professionalism or clarity.